Systems Architecture & Distributed Systems Topics

 Designing systems to anticipate, tolerate, contain, and recover from component and network failures while minimizing customer impact and preserving correctness.
 Topics include identifying common failure modes and single points of failure, redundancy and isolation patterns at hardware, service, and geographic levels, and failover strategies including active active and active passive.
 Cover retry policies with exponential backoff, timeouts, circuit breaker and bulkhead patterns, graceful degradation, rate limiting, and backpressure techniques to protect systems during overload.
 Discuss orchestration of node rejoin and state rebuild, replication strategies and consistency trade offs, leader election and consensus implications, and techniques to avoid and mitigate split brain.
 Explain monitoring, health checks, alerting, and metrics such as mean time to recovery and mean time between failures to guide operational improvements.
 Include testing for resilience through chaos engineering and fault injection, handling flaky components in test environments, analysis of past failures and refactoring for resiliency, and operational practices that reduce blast radius and speed recovery.

-Multi Region and Geo Distributed Systems
+Scaling and Complexity in Distributed Systems

 Experience supporting or building large scale systems and complex enterprise environments including high traffic applications, distributed systems, global operations, incident patterns, and operational trade offs.
 Candidates should be able to discuss scaling bottlenecks, observability strategies, capacity planning, and examples demonstrating handling complexity at product and infrastructure levels.